Adejare-ml/med-cancer-multimodal-diagnostics/README.md

 This platform is the result of our combined efforts in exploring on-device intelligence and multimodal medical AI.
 We believe in making diagnostic tools more accessible, and this hosted solution is a major step toward that vision.

 ---
-*Developed and maintained by Daniel (Adejare Adelugba) and the Project Team.*
+*Developed and maintained by Adelugba adejare *